-Core Areas A-E (See VSU Core Curriculum) 42 hours
+Core Areas A-E (See VSU Core Curriculum)

-Area F Requirements.
-18 hours
+Area F Requirements

-MSED 2000, SPEC 2000, ACED 2400
+EDUC 2110, EDUC 2120, EDUC 2130

 ACED 2900, ACED 2950, ACED 2960

+All courses in Area F must be completed with a grade of "C" or better.

 College of Education Health and

 Physical Education Requirements.
 6 hours

 (Required in Secondary Option)

-KSPE 2000, KSPE 2150 4 hours
+KSPE 2000, KSPE 2150

-Two KSPE Fitness/Activity Courses 2 hours
+Two KSPE Fitness/Activity Courses

-Major Course Requirements.
-60 hours
+Major Course Requirements

-PSYC 3130, ACED 4690, ACED 4510
+PSYC 3130, ACED 2400 6 hours

+ACED 4410 6 hours

-ACED 3600, ACED 4680, ACED 4670, ACED 4810 12 hours
+ACED 3600, ACED 4710, ACED 4670, ACED 481012 hours

-ACED 4710, ACED 3650, ACED 4560, ACED 3850
+ACED 3650, SPEC 3100, ACED 4560, ACED 385012 hours

 ACED 3500, ACED 3510, ACED 3520

-ACED 4780
+ACED 478012 hours

-Guided Electives 6 hours
+Guided Electives

-Total hours required for the degree 126 semester hours
+Total hours required for the degree

-- 1. Students are required to meet specific industry certification standards or possess licensure in their respective teaching areas. - Student teachers/interns are assessed on professional teaching knowledge and skills related to the ten College of Education Conceptual Framework Principles through direct observation recorded on a standard rating scale by the college supervisor and/or the public school mentor.
+- 1. Program graduates are required to meet specific industry certification standards or possess licensure in their respective teaching areas. - Program graduates are assessed on professional teaching knowledge and skills related to the six College of Education Conceptual Framework Standards through direct observation recorded on a standard rating scale by the college supervisor or the public school mentor.
 Written assignments are also assessed. - 3.
-Students will be assessed on their ability to develop an occupational description related to their area of specialization.
+Program graduates will be assessed on their ability to develop an occupational description related to their area of specialization.

 B.S.ED.
-DEGREE WITH A MAJOR IN TECHNICAL, TRADE AND INDUSTRIAL EDUCATION (POSTSECONDARY OPTION)
+DEGREE WITHAMAJOR INTECHNICAL, TRADE AND INDUSTRIAL EDUCATION (POSTSECONDARY OPTION)

-- 1. Students will demonstrate career planning skills. - 2.
-Students will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction. - Students will demonstrate the ability to develop appropriate curriculum/ training programs as needed in the work environment.
+- 1. Program graduates will demonstrate career planning skills. - Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction for adult learners. - 3.
+Program graduates will demonstrate the ability to develop appropriate curriculum/training programs as needed in the work environment.